mobify/mobify-code-style/css/class-naming-conventions/readme.md

 This is a list of rules to use when you're using their selectors within our modules section.

-> Remember, it's okay to mix our selector naming scheme with their selector naming scheme.
+> Remember, it's okay to mix our class naming convention with the desktop selectors.
 If you have to add a class to a subcomponent, use our subcomponent naming scheme and place it in the standard spot in the file.

 Always wrap the module with our naming scheme